 - Promotes Cross-Functional Setups DevOps breaks the silos that exist between the development and the operations teams.
 When an organization makes this cultural shift, the two teams work closely and maintain ongoing communication to manage their shared responsibilities collaboratively.

 Software changes can sometimes lead to failed integrations, thus causing compilation issues in the software.
 However, DevOps introduces automation to the development and deployment pipelines, wherein chances of change failure get significantly reduced.

-Google’s DevOps report for 2019 suggests that DevOps leads to a seven times lower change failure rate (i.e., changes are 1/7 less likely to fail).
+Google’s DevOps report suggests that DevOps leads to a seven times lower change failure rate (i.e., changes are 1/7 less likely to fail).